hanghu1024/MSI-self-supervised-clustering/README.md

 The uterine MSI benchmark data is provided in ***benchmark_data***.<br>

 `main.ipynb` is an example script for clustering benchmark data.
-It has been tested on Google Colab (GPU & high-RAM).<br>
+It has been tested on Google Colab.<br>

 # Tested environment
 Google Colab (GPU & high-RAM)<br>